 Dimension 2: Crosscutting Concepts

 NGSS curriculum crosscutting concepts are those concepts that apply across all scientific disciplines.
 They provide students with an organizational framework based on behavior and function that connects ideas from different scientific disciplines in an NGSS curriculum.
 These concepts play an important role in NGSS three dimensional learning.
 For example, students can see how energy and matter are essential to understanding Life Sciences, but also for understanding Physical Science, Earth Science, and Engineering.

 Disciplinary Core Ideas form the basis of what most educators would consider STEM "content knowledge," also known as scientific facts, in an NGSS curriculum.

 These core ideas are grouped into four content domains:

 - Earth sciences

-NGSS deliberately points out which elements of the three dimensions are required for each performance expectation.
+The elements of the three dimensions required for each NGSS performance expectation are clearly designated.
 NGSS also includes supporting elements, which provide the bounds of a scenario that students may be presented when asked to perform expected learning outcomes on future standardized tests.

 By successfully creating hands-on science and NGSS three dimensional learning experiences, teachers can achieve maximum student engagement and outcomes within the context of the NGSS performance expectations.